 17) If the chakli breaks in oil, it means there is too much butter in the dough.
 Add more rice flour to the remaining dough and knead it.

-Step 4: Frying Chakli
+Step 4: Deep Frying Chakli

 18) To fry chakli, heat oil over medium heat.
 Avoid lowering the heat throughout the frying process.
 If you're a beginner, gently drop chakli into the hot oil using a slotted spoon, then slide the spoon to release the chakli.